dmitriyzov/kubernetes-course/README.md

 * Volume has the actual storage backend
 * Volume can be mounted into the Pod or into the Container inside the Pod

+## ConfigMap and Secret

+* These are also volume types
+* Not created via PV and PVC and is managed by Kubernetes itself
+* You can mount either into your Pod or Container

 ## Ingress and Egress